GWR 2221 Class: Use

 Their work was concentrated on London suburban services.
 They were replaced by the more versatile GWR 6100 Class from 1931 onwards, the last going in 1934.
 Their large four coupled driving wheels were suited to high speed running on outer suburban services but acceleration was slower than that of the six coupled, smaller wheeled locomotives.

 Reputation

 Like the Counties, they had a reputation for rough riding, caused by their short coupled wheelbase and large outside cylinders.

-None survived into preservation.
+Preservation

+Whilst none survived into preservation, the Great Western Society at Didcot have expressed an interest in building a 2221 County class tank locomotive using the boiler from 5101 class locomotive 4115.

+By November 2018 it appeared that the project was in abeyance.